-The measurements utilized to determine the implied fair value of the Company's Emerging Markets reporting unit as of September 30, 2022 represented significant unobservable inputs (Level 3).
-See Note 10 for discussion of these inputs.
+The measurements utilized to determine the implied fair value of the Company's Emerging Markets asset group as of September 30, 2024 represented significant unobservable inputs (Level 3).
+The Company determined the fair value of this asset group to be approximately zero.
+See Note 11 for more information.